Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

 Using concentrations of citral equivalent to the quantity in a cup of tea (one gram of lemon grass in hot water), the researchers observed that citral induces programmed cell death in the cancerous cells, while the normal cells were left unharmed.

-Depending on the area you live in the plant will go dormant in the winter.
+Depending on the area you live in this medicinal herb, also called lemon grass, will go dormant in the winter.
 You can also freeze it for about 6 months without any flavor loss.

 This plant is available in ethnic markets such as Asian and Mexican.
 The bulb can be bruised and minced for use in a variety of recipes.
 This substance is said to aid in digestion as well as relieve spasms, muscle cramps, rheumatism and headaches.